 - Accelerate the movement of goods carried out under a transit procedure.

-Malaysia, Singapore and Thailand will participate in the ACTS pilot project, other land based ASEAN countries are expected to be part of the ACTS at a later stage during the roll-out phase.
+Malaysia, Singapore and Thailand, Cambodia, Lao PDR and Viet Nam are participating in the ACTS pilot project.
+Myanmar is expected to be part of the ACTS at a later stage.

 There may be processing costs for applying for the ‘ASEAN goods vehicle cross-border permit’ as imposed by the national authorities.
 Since the submission of declaration involves electronic declarations, the users must make available internet-connected computers to lodge the ACTS declarations electronically.
 The trader who is the Principal must make available the necessary financial guarantees to cover the Customs duties and taxes at risk on the goods transported.